dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah so I I went there a few
+yes so I went there a few
 times when I was like what was I like 13
 14 15 me if you know something is actually out of the norm in the adult